Mobile App Development Cost

 Both of them are integral parts of a mobile app, because whenever we develop a mobile app, it is supposed to be up and running, and constantly changing, in due time.
 Even if the client doesn’t know about maintenance and Add-ons, most client-centric mobile app development companies focus on educating them on these particular aspects, before moving ahead with the project.

 Not every generic app development company has an option like this, but some companies’ like ours, makes planning ahead a top priority.
 The cost of all this?
-Definitely much lower than repeating the SDLC for creating a new version every time you plan to add new features to your app.
+Definitely much lower than repeating the SDLC for creating a new version every time you plan to add new app features.
 Versioning is a necessity if you want to opt-in it, and this isn’t the regular versioning we talk about in maintenance.

 No matter how much you test your app, or how many times you do it, a mobile app is always prone to errors and crashes.
 Be in a change of device, failure of an API, or failure of a particular component when a command is run, they are all supposed to be treated immediately.
 The best way to not be left stranded in a situation like this is to opt for a maintenance package.